PaulEvans78/paulevans-dop/README.md

 <h3 align="center">Neon Cinema</h3>

   <p align="center">
-    Neon is a website built for a fictional company.
-Using HTML, CSS and JavaScript.
-Created by: Paul Evans.
+   This is a website I built to showcase my work as a cinematographer.
+Created by: Paul Evans
     <br />
     🌴 💻 🎥 📸 🤙
     <br />